How to Calibrate a Refrigerator Thermometers

 Troubleshooting a Refrigerator Start Relay

-Prepare One of Remove the Relay for Testing
+Prepare one of the relays for Testing

 As mentioned above, the relays are often damaged when a loud click is heard occasionally whenever the compressor is warming up.